o3de/o3de.org/content/docs/user-guide/gems/reference/debug/imgui.md

 ---
-linkTitle: Immediate Mode GUI (IMGUI)
+linkTitle: Immediate Mode GUI (ImGui)
-title: Immediate Mode GUI (IMGUI) Gem
+title: Immediate Mode GUI (ImGui) Gem
-description: The Immediate Mode GUI (IMGUI) Gem provides the 3rdParty library IMGUI which can be used to create runtime immediate mode overlays for debugging and profiling in Open 3D Engine (O3DE) projects.
+description: The Immediate Mode GUI (ImGui) Gem provides the 3rdParty library IMGUI which can be used to create runtime immediate mode overlays for debugging and profiling in Open 3D Engine (O3DE) projects.
 toc: true
 ---

-The Immediate Mode GUI (ImGui) Gem provides the 3rdParty library [ImGui](https://github.com/ocornut/imgui), which can be used to create run time immediate mode menus and overlays for debugging and profiling information in Open 3D Engine.
+The Immediate Mode GUI (ImGui) Gem provides the 3rdParty library [Dear ImGui](https://github.com/ocornut/imgui), which can be used to create run time immediate mode menus and overlays for debugging and profiling information in Open 3D Engine.
 You can use it to access existing O3DE tooling or set up your own ImGui menus for your components or other game code.

 One of the great things about ImGui is that there is next to no overhead when the ImGui game overlay is not visible, which is the default state.
 It is also very lightweight while in use.